xyrui/PLRDiff/README.md

 -gpu: int

--dn: dataname,str. e.g. 'Chikusei_test'.
+-dn: dataname,str. e.g. 'Chikusei'.
 The dataset should contain "HRMS", "LRMS" and "PAN".

 -krtype: int.
 Set 0 for the first time in order to estimate kernel and srf.
 Set 1 if you have already save them in './estKR'.